Imaginatio/REL/README.md

     - Add missing short notation for non-greedy RepMode in numbered Rep (e.g. `...(0, 3, Reluctant)`)
     - Add character range support (at DSL level), with inversion (`[^...]`)
     - Shortcuts for `^` and `$` (beware `^` is currently used as exactly-N repeater operator)
+    - Add a recursive (sub)tree rewriter, that would allow for instance to rename capturing groups in a second occurrence of a subtree.
+The reverse operation could be done by a decorator for the `Extractor` trait.
     - Consider using `'symbols` for group names
     - Add options to easily embed match flags`(?idmsux-idmsux)` when generating regex
     - Parse \[and limit] regex strings inputted to REL, producing REL-only expression trees, thus eliminating some known issues (see below) and opening some possibilities (e.g. generating sample matching strings)
 - Matchers
     - date: consider extracting incorrect dates (like feb.
 31st) with some flag
+    - date: also export a date regex that will only accept full forms (with mandatory day, month and year) while keeping the group names so that the DateExtractor still works
 - Utils
     - Generate sample strings that match a regex (e.g. with [Xeger](http://code.google.com/p/xeger/))
     - Source generation or compiler plugin to enable REL independance \[at runtime]